jdbateman/MemeGen/README.md

 ![Collection view](/../screenshots/screenshots/MemeGen_screenshot_collection.png?raw=true "Collection View")

+* A UICollectionView is used to implement this view.
+* UICollectionViewDataSource and UICollectionViewDelegate protocols are used to supply data to the collection view from the model, and to handle user interaction with the collection items respectively.
-* Custom UICollectionView cells are used to present the Meme, maintaining proper scale for the image.
+* A custom UICollectionViewCell is used to present the Meme, maintaining proper scale for the image.

 ### Detail